Top 10 Questions Students Ask About an Education Degree at Illinois

 As far as undergraduate admissions are concerned, we have no set GPA or minimum test score requirement; instead, we complete a holistic application review.
 For more information on admissions, please go to http://admissions.illinois.edu/Apply/freshman.

-The University of Illinois Urbana-Champaign was also ranked the #7 "Best College in America, Ranked by Value" by Money magazine in May 2022.
+The University of Illinois Urbana-Champaign was also ranked the #15 "Public University in the Nation" by U.S. News.

 We know the value and importance of receiving one or more scholarships, and keep our students informed of all the possibilities.
 Scholarships are available at the college and campus levels.
 Illinois Promise covers tuition, fees, room and board, books and supplies, and more.
-Illinois Commitment is available to Illinois residents with a family income of less than $67,100 or less.
+Illinois Commitment is available to Illinois residents with a family income of $61K or less.

 For more on scholarships and aid, please visit the Office of Student Financial Aid website.